Biceps/Triceps implants

 A cosmetic plastic surgery procedure that enhances muscular appearance and improve fullness in the upper arm.
-This procedure is useful for patients who has nerve injury, muscle injury, tendon injury or were born with congenital abnormality.
-It is also indicated in armature or professional Body Builders who find it difficult to tone their Biceps or Triceps muscles.
+This procedure is helpful for patients who have nerve injury, muscle injury, tendon injury or were born with a congenital abnormality

-The enhancement can be achieved by either using fat injection or by using a silicone implants.
-2 types of silicone implants are available for biceps and triceps implants: soft silicone and hard silicone implants.
+Enhancement can be achieved by either fat injection or silicone implants.
+Two types of silicone implants are available for biceps and triceps: soft silicone implants and hard silicone implants.

-The surgeon will take full history to make sure you are a good candidate for the procedure.
-A Full examination including measurements of the length and width of the muscles and the circumference of the arms are recorded.
-Any asymmetry will also be brought to the attention of the patient.
-Options of surgery will be discussed including fat transfer and silicone implants.
-Implants will be tried on to make sure they suit the patient’s body habitus.
+The surgeon will take a full history to ensure you are a good candidate for the procedure.
+Then, a full examination, including measurements of the length and width of the muscles and the circumference of the arms, will be recorded.
+Any asymmetry will also be brought to the patient’s attention.
+Options of surgery, including fat transfer and silicone implants, will be discussed.
+Implants will be tried on to ensure they suit the patient’s body.

 The Surgery

-In the case of fat transplants, it is most common for the fat cells employed to be taken from the buttocks, stomach or thighs of the patient.
+In the case of fat transplants, it is most common for the fat cells to be taken from the patient’s buttocks, stomach or thighs.
 This is usually performed by liposuction.
 After this process has been carried out, the surgeon will subsequently process and purify the cells, before injecting them into their new position in the body.
-Because it is most probable that up to 50% of all the transferred cells will not survive for longer than few months, the surgeon will ‘overfill’ the relevant area.
-If the area required 20mls of fat, the surgeon will fill 30-40mls allowing for the loss.
+Because it is most probable that up to 50% of all the transferred cells will not survive for longer than a few months, the surgeon will ‘overfill’ the relevant area.
+If the area requires 20mls of fat, the surgeon will fill 30-40mls, allowing for the loss.

 The biceps and triceps implant procedures can be performed under a general anaesthetic or local anaesthetics with twilight sedation.
-Bicep and triceps implants generally follow a similar pattern in that an incision is made in a fairly inconspicuous position on the upper arm or armpit.
+Bicep and triceps implants generally follow a similar pattern: an incision is made in a fairly inconspicuous position on the upper arm or armpit.

-The surgeon is then able to shape a ‘pocket’ into which the implant is inserted and carefully positioned, inside a soft tissue area of muscle and fat.
-A very small dressing is placed and the patient can typically see the changes immediately after surgery.
+The surgeon can then shape a ‘pocket’ into which the implant is inserted and carefully positioned, inside a soft tissue area of muscle and fat.
+A minimal dressing is placed, and the patient can typically see the changes immediately after surgery.

 Apart from the usual possible side effects of surgical procedures, there is a slight risk of asymmetry, nerve damage in the form of numbness (usually temporary) and implant shifting.